Why Opening and Closing Lines Matter in Betting And How My Model Beats Both

 📈 Opening Line Performance: Unreal Results

-When I track how my model performs using opening lines, the results are ridiculous.
+When I track how my model performs against opening lines, the results are ridiculous.
 Over thousands of tracked bets, the model is delivering a ROI of 56% and a win rate of 63% (pulled directly from lcslarry.com).

 🕒 What If You Miss the Opening Line?